Skip to main content

 Overview

 The VARIANT type stores semi-structured JSON data.
 It can contain different primitive types (integers, strings, booleans, etc.), one-dimensional arrays, and nested objects.
-On write, Doris infers the structure and type of sub-paths based on JSON paths and materializes frequent paths as independent subcolumns, leveraging columnar storage and vectorized execution for both flexibility and performance.
+On write, Doris infers the structure and type of sub-paths based on JSON paths and performs Subcolumnization on frequent paths, exposing them as independent columnar subcolumns for both flexibility and performance.

 Using VARIANT